itteco/redactor-oembed/README.md

         </footer>
     </div>

-Please, change all links to Redactor and Iframely to your own hosted versions.
+Please, change all links to Redactor and Iframely to your own values.
 The links given here are just for demo purposes.

 ## License & Contributing